DPDK/dpdk/doc/guides/prog_guide/power_man.rst

 References
 ----------

-*   l3fwd-power: The sample application in Intel®  DPDK that performs L3 forwarding with power management.
+*   l3fwd-power: The sample application in DPDK that performs L3 forwarding with power management.

-*   The "L3 Forwarding with Power Management Sample Application" chapter in the *Intel® DPDK Sample Application's User Guide*.
+*   The "L3 Forwarding with Power Management Sample Application" chapter in the *DPDK Sample Application's User Guide*.